Why contact lens solutions need a green fix

 Start small if you're hesitant about making a complete switch.
 Try an eco-friendly solution or green brand next time and see how it works for you.
 Consider your eye doctor’s recommendations and tips about switching products.

 Also, keep in mind that the most sustainable product is one that works well for your eyes.
-If a solution causes irritation or doesn't clean well, it will go to waste.
+If a solution causes irritation or doesn't clean well, it will likely go to waste.

 Give eco-friendly products a try.
 This way, you help the planet and your eyes at the same time.